A fast food-freezing temperature estimation framework using optimally located sensors: Direct problem

 where the coefficients are calculated by a linear combination of a classical second-order and a third-order BDF schemes \cite{Vatsa2010,ORTEGA2021345}, such that: $ c_i = \chi c_i^{\textrm{BDF2}} + (1-\chi)c_i^{\textrm{BDF3}}$.
 In all simulations considered in this, we set $\chi=0.52$.

 Velocity and pressure are coupled using the segregated pressure-correction method SIMPLEC, and the set of resulting linearized algebraic equations is solved by the Bi-Conjugated Stabilized Gradient method (Bi-CGSTAB) with the ILU preconditioner.
+The SIMPLEC algorithm offers a significant advantage over other segregation methods, such as SIMPLE or PISO, particularly when addressing highly nonlinear problems.
+This advantage stems from its lower computational cost per outer iteration, as only one inner iteration is needed, which enhances the overall nonlinear convergence and the coupling between the unknown fields.
+The problem being solved involves the coupling of turbulent viscosity and buoyancy forces in the linear momentum equation, as well as temperature-dependent properties of food in the energy equation.
+This study effectively used a fixed-point iterative strategy to linearize the problem, making it straightforward to implement within the SIMPLEC segregation method.
 The maximum relative difference of all state variables between two successive iterations is used as converge criteria.
 The solution converges when that error is less than $10^{-6}$.

+Regarding the boundary conditions, Dirichlet-type ones are imposed on the finite volume nodes, and Neumann boundary conditions are defined using first-order finite differences considering non-uniform grids.
+Robin conditions are also computed with first-order finite differences.
+Near-wall grid refinement using a tangent hyperbolic function was essential to deal with the imposition of turbulent boundary conditions.
+Grid refinement allows us to define the first cell height (which dimensionless is $y^+$) close to the recommended value for URANS turbulent models, $y^+=\mu_{t} \delta x_n/\nu \approx 1$.